-- ASU boosters may attend events (e.g., contests, banquets) where prospects are present on his or her own initiative, subject to the understanding that the booster may NOT contact the prospect or the prospect's relatives.
+- Boosters may attend events (e.g., contests, banquets) where prospects are present on his or her own initiative, subject to the understanding that the booster may NOT contact the prospect or the prospect's relatives.

-- ASU boosters may inform the Jaguar coaches of prospects in their area by contacting the ASU staff and sending Jaguar coaches newspaper clippings with the names of particular prospects.
+- Boosters may inform the Jaguar coaches of prospects in their area by contacting the staff and sending Jaguar coaches newspaper clippings with the names of particular prospects.

-- ASU boosters may arrange employment for prospective student-athletes.
+- Boosters may arrange employment for prospective student-athletes.
 The prospect may not begin the job until after the completion of his or her senior year in high school.
 Compensation must be based on work actually performed and at a normal rate.